Richard Kappel writing at a table with collaborators

 Community Lead at makesense

 “Richard brought structure, clarity, and energy to the makesense Lisbon community.
-He co-created a clear strategy, implemented project management systems, and led in-person sessions that united volunteers around a shared vision.
-His methods made it easy for everyone to understand their role, stay accountable, and develop real skills in leadership and collaboration.”
+He co-created a clear strategy, implemented project management systems, and led in-person sessions that united volunteers around a shared vision.”

 Pedro Coelho